pymor/pymor/docs/source/tutorial_mor_with_anns.rst

 neural network or switch to `ann_mse=None` which is guaranteed to produce a reduced order model (perhaps with insufficient approximation properties).

-We are now ready to test our implementation by solving for a random parameter the full problem and the reduced model and visualize the result:
+We are now ready to test our reduced model by solving for a random parameter value the full problem and the reduced model and visualize the result:

 .. jupyter-execute::